Kaveh00Gholizadeh00Kapurchali/Trip-Track/README.md

-This is a project proviede by ztm academy and Done by me.
-In this website you can keep track of your Travels and vacations with adiitions like uploading photos, make notes about them etc.. this website requiers creating an account for further services to work bye!
+This is a project provided by ZTM Academy and done by me.
+On this website, you can keep track of your Travels and vacations, with additions like uploading photos and making notes about them. this website requires creating an account for further services to work.. bye!